 They remembered also that Jesus went on to describe fateful events that would not only impact the world but that would give hints that the end was drawing near.
-You've heard the litany, for nervous Christians still run through it, looking for a match with current events.
-Wars and rumours of wars and insurrections, nations rising against nations, kingdoms against kingdoms, famines and plagues, and dreadful portents and great signs from heaven.
-It is the stuff that makes for great - and often not-so-great - movies, and books, and placards and even barnburning fiery sermons.
-I think we've passed the end of the world as prophesied by the Mayan (or was it the Incan?) calendar, but the next big retreat to the bunkers will be triggered by the 'prophesy' of Nostradamus that the world will end on Dec 21, 2012 - I guess we should postpone our Christmas shopping until the $22^{nd}$ that year!
+You've heard the litany, for nervous Christians still run through the list, looking for a match with current events.
+Jesus enumerates them: wars and rumours of wars and insurrections; nations rising against nations; kingdoms against kingdoms; famines and plagues; and dreadful portents and great signs from heaven.
+That's the stuff that makes for great - and often not-so-great - movies, and books, and placards and no end of forecasts and prophecies.
+Funny how we don't hear anything any more about the 'prophesy' of Nostradamus that the world will end on Dec 21, 2012 - if the world ended I guess we missed it!

 Ah yes, people sort of remember the predictions here in Luke's gospel.
 But how many remember how Jesus wrapped the meat of these predictions between two great slices of caution and hope?
 In the first of these cautions, Jesus warned his listeners - and today's readers as well - warned us to be ever, ever so cautious about those who would use these events to stir up followers.
 "Beware that you are not led astray", he cautioned.
-"Many will come in my name - i.e. calling themselves Christian - saying, "the time is at hand!", Jesus warned his listeners, and warns those who would listen today, "do not follow them!"
-That's a pretty clear caution not to leap too quickly into panicking, isn't it?
+"Many will come in my name - i.e. calling themselves Christian - saying, "the time is at hand!", Jesus not only warned his listeners, he gave clear and absolute instructions: "do not follow them!"
+How much clearer can it be that we should not leap too quickly into panicking?

-And then there's the second caution, that follows his brief outline of the kinds of escalating chaos that will signal the end of the Temple.
-Yes, the end of the Temple, because that's what Jesus was talking about to those tourists, not the end of the world.
+And then there's the second caution, then one that follows his brief outline of the kinds of escalating chaos that will signal the end of the Temple.
+Not the end of the world, but the end of the Temple, because that's what Jesus was talking about to those tourists, the end of the Temple, not the end of the world.
 "Before all this occurs", he cautioned, and went on to outline how the faithful would be persecuted, tried and killed, hated by even close family and friends, all because they dared to proclaim that they believed in Jesus, and his resurrection.
 And then he concluded with a charge and a challenge to the people, and a message of hope that their faithful endurance, their enduring in faith would be rewarded by God.